 The lookout here gives a breathtaking view from atop a ridge over the bay known as Bahía Hondíta.
 The landscape is really one of the more impressive I’ve seen anywhere and pictures don’t even begin to do it justice.

 Again expect to stop for about 15 minutes here before once again piling into the truck to take you to the final stop on the tour.

 The last stop is the Taroa dunes, which are a truly stunning sight.
 Much like I imagine the awe of seeing the northern lights near the North Pole, seeing the sea stretch out from atop the dunes feels like an almost otherworldly sight.
-On the other side of the dune is a gorgeous windblown beach perfect for a swim to cool off from the hot midday desert sun.
+On the other side of the dunes is a gorgeous windblown beach perfect for a swim to cool off from the hot midday desert sun.

 Definitely take the time to explore a bit on the dunes, and if you’re looking for a challenge, or just a workout for your hamstrings, try hiking up the dune at its highest point from the beach.
 Seriously, once you start sinking shin deep in the sand, it gets tough.